coder1901/chriscummins.github.io/_posts/2015-05-29-dynamic-autotuning-algorithmic-skeletons.md

 programs, devices, and datasets.
 Furthermore, the values which *are* optimal are distributed wildly across the parameter space.
-By sorting the workgroup sizes by the frequency at which they were optimal, we can see that by using a fixed workgroup size, you will be optimal only *10%* of the time.
+By sorting the workgroup sizes by the frequency at which they were optimal, we can see that by using a fixed workgroup size, you will be optimal for only *10%* of the time, at best.
 In fact, you need to select from 10 different workgroup sizes just to be optimal 50% of the time.

 ![](/images/2015-05-29-best-wg.png)